seshumadhav/image-hospital/DEPLOYMENT.md

 - Step 7: Deploy backend to EC2
 - Step 8: Set up S3 bucket for frontend
 - Step 9: Deploy frontend to S3 + CloudFront
-- Step 10: Configure DNS and domain
+- Step 10: Configure DNS and domain (point DuckDNS to AWS resources)
-- Step 11: Set up SSL/HTTPS (free with CloudFront)
+- Step 11: Set up SSL/HTTPS (free with CloudFront and Let's Encrypt)

 **Ready for Step 5?** Let me know when you've created the EC2 instance and I'll guide you through the next steps!